 Mode Support ^a Comments Master Serial Yes Default Mode.
 CCLK not generated.
 PROM(s) may be deleted.
-Slave Serial Yes Data on DIN passed directly to DOUT after T {PD} .
+Slave Serial Yes Data on DIN passed directly to DOUT after TPD.
 Device does not absorb its own bits.
 Master Parallel Up/Down (XC4000) Yes Default Mode.
 DCLK and RDCLK not generated.
 ADD17 to ADD0 and DATA7 to DATA0 in user mode at start.
 PROM(s) may be deleted.
 CCLK not generated and DOUT not supported for daisy-chain.
 Peripheral (XC2/3000) Asynchronous Peripheral (XC4000) Yes ^b Supported in default mode if firmware recognizes DONE without trying to load data.
-Otherwise, if firmware must load data, DONE must be held low externally while configuration data is being loaded.
-RDY/RUSY is high continuously when DONE is low CCLK not generated and DOUT not supported.
-Synchronous Peripheral (XC4000) Only Yes ^b for daisy-chain.
-Daisy-Chained Limited If all devices are ULCs, supported in default mode.
+Otherwise, if firmware must load data, DONE must be held low externally while configuration data is being load RDY/ BUSY is high continuously when DONE is low.
+CCLK not generated and DOUT not support for daisy-chain.
+Synchronous Peripheral (XC4000) Only Yes ^b Daisy-Chained Limited If all devices are ULCs, supported in default mode.
 Otherwise, master cannot be ULC, and configuration data must be modified to eliminate data for ULCs.